stefanofa/awesome/TOPICS.md

 *   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.

-## vue

-*   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.

-*   [TanStack/store](https://github.com/TanStack/store) - 🤖 Framework agnostic, type-safe store w/ reactive framework adapters

-*   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

-*   [lokalise/i18n-ally](https://github.com/lokalise/i18n-ally) - 🌍 All in one i18n extension for VS Code

-*   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

-*   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue, Solid and Svelte.

-*   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
-You can use it with React, Vue, or any other JavaScript application.

-*   [alovajs/alova](https://github.com/alovajs/alova) - Request strategy library for MVVM libraries such as Vue.js, React.js and Svelte.js

 ## oclif

 *   [oclif/oclif](https://github.com/oclif/oclif) - CLI for generating, building, and releasing oclif CLIs.
 Built by Salesforce.